sixhops/js-challenges/js-challenges.md

 ## 2. the Longest Word

-Return the length of the longest word and the word itself in the provided sentence.
+Return the length of the longest word in the provided sentence.

 Your response should be a number.